tuur29/surveytool/CONFIG.md

 }
 ```

-### Question: Text
+### Text Question

-- Represented by an input field
+- Represented by a text input field
 - Answer value: the text provided by the user
 - Default score value:
   - In case of `inputType=number`: the number value